 2. By regular mail.
 You may mail written comments to the following address only: Centers for Medicare & Medicaid Services, Department of Health and Human Services, Attention: CMS-1618-NC, P.O.
 Box 8010, Baltimore, MD 21244-1850.

 Please allow sufficient time for mailed comments to be received before the close of the comment period.

-4. By hand or courier.
-Alternatively, you may deliver (by hand or courier) your written comments ONLY to the following addresses:
+4. By Hand or Courier.
+Alternatively, you may deliver (by hand or courier) your written comments to a regulations staff member only to the following addresses:

 (Because access to the interior of the Hubert H. Humphrey Building is not readily available to persons without Federal government identification, commenters are encouraged to leave their comments in the CMS drop slots located in the main lobby of the building.
 A stamp-in clock is available for persons wishing to retain a proof of filing by stamping in and retaining an extra copy of the comments being filed.)

 b.
 For delivery in Baltimore, MD—Centers for Medicare & Medicaid Services, Department of Health and Human Services, 7500 Security Boulevard, Baltimore, MD 21244-1850.

 If you intend to deliver your comments to the Baltimore address, call telephone number (410) 786-9994 in advance to schedule your arrival with one of our staff members.Start Printed Page 26969